meterXu/selenium-ide/CONTRIBUTING.md

 ### Bugs and Improvements

-We use the issue tracker to keep track of bugs and improvements to Selenium IDE itself, its examples, and the documentation.
+We use the issue tracker to keep track of bugs and improvements to JetRecord itself, its examples, and the documentation.
 We encourage you to open issues to discuss improvements, architecture, theory, internal implementation, etc. If a topic has been discussed before, we will ask you to join the previous discussion.

-As Selenium IDE is in it's very early stages, response time to pull requests might be long - as many fundamental issues are being considered and discussed.
+As JetRecord is in it's very early stages, response time to pull requests might be long - as many fundamental issues are being considered and discussed.

 ### Getting Help